tc39/proposal-type-annotations/README.md

 An easy first step is to ensure that anything within matching parentheses and brackets (`(...)`, `[...]`, `{...}`, or `<...>`) can be immediately skipped.
 Going further is where things get harder.

-These rules have not yet been established, but will be explored in more detail.
+These rules have not yet been established, but will be explored in more detail upon advancement of this proposal.

 See also